RemoteSys/entry/e01_install.md

   - select a custom location
   - enter location e.g. `c:\Program Files\python312`
   - do not check the box: `Add python.exe to PATH`

+### Install `Jupyter`

+ - open terminal (PowerShell on Windows)
+ - `python3 -m pip install jupyter` - if your Python is added to the Windows PATH
+ - `C:/Program Files/python12/python.exe -m pip install jupyter` - if python is not added to Windows Path, it is necessary to provide the full path to `python.exe`
 ---